 Hard drugs are all illegal in Canada.
 Prime Minister Justin Trudeau (b.
 1971) has promised to legalize marijuana during his time in office, though the timeline is unclear.
 In practice, casual, private use of pot is already widespread, especially in big urban centers where anti-pot laws are rarely enforced and offenders rarely face serious punishment.
 Since 2001, it has been legal for Canadian doctors to prescribe marijuana for medical reasons, and in 2014 the federal government authorized the licensing of private retail distribution of medicinal marijuana — a decision which has seen a dramatic increase of pot shops in big cities, most of which promote rather hazy definitions of “medically necessary” pot.

-Canadians generally take their constitutionally-protected right to free expression very seriously, but the privilege is not an absolute one.
-As discussed in the Canadian Constitution chapter, Canada’s Charter of Rights and Freedoms allows “reasonable limits” to be placed on most civil rights, and over the years the government has used this authority to pass some legal limits on freedom of speech, though this is rarely uncontroversial.
+Canadians generally take their constitutionally-protected right to free expression (the freedom to say or write whatever you want) very seriously, but the privilege is not an absolute one.
+As discussed in the Canadian Constitution chapter, Canada’s Charter of Rights and Freedoms allows “reasonable limits” to be placed on most civil rights, and over the years the government has used this authority to pass some legal limits on freedom of speech.
+Canada has relatively uncontroversial laws that forbid spreading deliberate, malicious lies about other people (known as slander or libel) as well as copying or attempting to profit from other people’s ideas (copyright infringement).
+It is also generally against the law to use speech to encourage, advise, or provoke the committing of crimes.

 It is still technically illegal to sell or produce obscene material in Canada and the Canadian government maintains a list of banned books, movies, and CDs that cannot be purchased or imported.
 Obscenity is quite a hard concept to define, however, and in practice things that wind up on the banned list are usually quite obscure works containing very extreme depictions of violence or perverted sex acts like incest or pedophilia.
 More “mainstream” pornography is only available in specially licensed stores or theaters, though this has obviously become far less relevant in the internet age.
 Provincial governments have similar laws banning children from buying pornography, excessively violent video games, or tickets for movies with “mature” content